ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-asia.md

 ### Configure the reverse IP.

-To further optimise email sending and lower the risk for your emails to be blocked, you can also configure a reverse IP with your domain name.
+To further optimise email sending and lower the risk of your emails being blocked, you can also configure a reverse IP with your domain name.

-To begin, you will first have to create an A record in the DNS Zone of your Domain with the IP Adress of your server as a target.
+To begin, you first have to create an A record in the DNS Zone of your domain with the IP address of your server as a target.

 If your DNS Servers are managed by OVHcloud, please consult this [guide](https://docs.ovh.com/asia/en/domains/web_hosting_how_to_edit_my_dns_zone/#instructions).

+Once you have modified your domain name’s DNS zone, you will need to allow a maximum of 24 hours for the changes to propagate fully, and be effective.

 Once done, add the PTR record (also known as the reverse):